zdimension/blog/_drafts/backup.md

 dup      ; duplicate the value on top of the stack add
 ```
-_Note that this is not any real language, it's more like pseudocode._
+<label>Note that this is not any real language, it's more like pseudocode.</label>

 Here's how the machine looks like at each step of the execution: